-- Serratus anterior muscle; it attaches from the ribcage to the outer border of the scapula.
-Its function is to protract your shoulder blades (move them away from each other).
-For example, cat pose.
+- Serratus anterior muscle; attaches from the ribcage to the outer border of the scapula.
+Its function is to protract your shoulder blades (move them away from each other)—for example, cat pose.

-- Rhomboids muscle; it attaches from the spine to the inner borders of the scapula.
-Its function is to retract (pull together) your shoulder blades.
-For example, cobra or camel pose.
+- The rhomboid muscle; attaches from the spine to the inner borders of the scapula.
+Its function is to retract (pull together) your shoulder blades—for example, in cobra or camel pose.

-- Trapezius muscle; this is a big muscle on our back, and it has three different parts.
-Upper fibers, elevate the scapula (shoulders to ears).
-Middle fibers, retract the scapula (shoulder blades in).
-Lower fibers depress the scapula, (shoulder down to away from the ears)
+- The trapezius muscle; is a big muscle on our back, and it has three different parts.
+Upper fibers elevate the scapula (shoulders to ears).
+Middle fibers retract the scapula (shoulder blades in).
+Lower fibers depress the scapula (shoulder down to away from the ears)

 Yoga for Shoulder Strength

-If you have a shoulder injury in the form of a damaged joint, you don’t have to stop practicing yoga altogether.
-Although building strength around the joint is a priority, you should first work to perfect your alignment.
+If you have a shoulder injury from a damaged joint, you don't have to stop practicing yoga altogether.
+Although building strength around the joint is a priority, you should first work on perfecting your alignment.

-These precautions may feel unnatural at first, but as you perfect your alignment, you will prevent further strains, and you will open the door for further yoga practice development.
+These precautions may feel unnatural at first, but as you perfect your alignment, you will prevent further strains and open the door for further yoga practice development.

-Checking your alignment can be difficult if you don’t practice yoga in front of a mirror, as you won’t know the position of your shoulders.
+Checking your alignment can be difficult if you don't practice yoga in front of a mirror, as you won't know the position of your shoulders.
 You may also be in the habit of slouching, which can be inherently risky, especially with weight-bearing asanas.
-A great way to know where you are in space is to film your self at home during practice.
-This will allow you to see where you are lacking the strength to keep your shoulders in a good position.
+A great way to know where you are in space is to film yourself at home during practice.
+This will allow you to see where you lack the strength to keep your shoulders in a good position.

 The first step in shoulder alignment is to master basic poses like Tadasana (Mountain Pose) and Urdhva Hastasana (Upward Salute.)
-After getting your shoulder alignment right with these poses, you can move forward with poses that involve overhead arm reaching like planking, the downward-facing dog, and Adho Mukha Vrksasana (Handstand.)
+After getting your shoulder alignment right with these poses, you can move forward with overhead arm reaching like planking, the downward-facing dog, and Adho Mukha Vrksasana (Handstand.)

 When you do basic poses, lift your shoulders to the point where they line up with the base of your neck.
 At the same time, pull the heads of the arm bones backward.
 Also, there should be a slight curve in the back of your neck.